AS3.22 | Advances in Aerosol Observations over the Polar, Marine, High-Altitude and Remote Environments

 Convener: Roseline Thakur | Co-conveners: Arun Babu SujaECSECS, Anand Narayana Sarma, Lauriane L. J. Quéléver

 • Recent field campaign results that use ground, ship-based, and airborne measurements.
-This includes cutting-edge measurement techniques, such as UAVs, balloon-borne sensors, and real-time automated ground-based systems, newly established research infrastructures which enable high-resolution data collection in extreme environments.
+This includes cutting-edge measurement techniques, such as UAVs, balloon-borne sensors, real-time automated ground-based systems, and newly established research infrastructures which enable the unique datasets from these regions.

 • Use of field data in improving satellite retrievals and models simulating aerosol transport, atmospheric processes, and interactions with clouds and radiation.

-• By fostering collaboration and knowledge exchange, this session aims to advance the understanding of aerosol impacts in these fragile regions, contributing to efforts to mitigate climate change globally.
+By fostering collaboration and knowledge exchange, this session aims to advance the understanding of aerosol impacts in these regions, contributing to global climate change mitigation efforts.